corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 * A persistence layer for storing data.
 * A network interface for communication between nodes.
 * An RPC interface for interacting with the node’s owner.
-* The service hub allows the node’s flows to call upon the node’s other services.
+* The service hub lets the node’s flows call services in the node.
 * A CorDapp interface and provider for extending the node by installing CorDapps.

 ## Persistence layer